Nexproc/Capstone-Proposal/docs/phases/phase2.md

-# Phase 2: Viewing Blogs and Posts
+# Phase 2: Viewing your teams, their team Members, and projects

 ## Rails
 ### Models